Analysis of random walks on a hexagonal lattice: Introduction

-Two-dimensional random walk models on honeycomb structures deserve interest in various applied fields.
-For instance we recall the following: \\ -- {\em Applications to Physics}.
-Two-dimensional random walks on the hexagonal lattice are employed to study: the behavior of cracks between frozen regions in a dimer model (cf.\ Boutillier \cite{Boutillier}), the representation of the correlation functions in valence-bond solid models (cf.\ Kennedy {\em et al.}\ \cite{Kennedy}), the light transport in a honeycomb structure (cf.\ Miri and Stark \cite{Miri}), electronic properties of deformed carbon nanotubes (cf.\ Schuyler {\em et al.}\ \cite{Schuyler}), and the incoherent energy transfer due to long range interactions in two-dimensional regular systems (cf.\ Zumofen and Blumen \cite{Zumofen}). \\ -- {\em Chemical models}.
-A mathematical model based on a three-axes description of the honeycomb lattice has been proposed by Cotfas \cite{Cotfas}, where the movement of an excitation (or a vacancy) on a quasicrystal is regarded as a suitable random walk.
-A random-walk model of absorption of an isolated polymer chain on various lattice models, including the hexagonal one, is investigated in Rubin \cite{Rubin}.
-Moreover, as a model of polymer dynamics, Sokolov {\em et al.}\ \cite{Sokolov} analyzed the continuous-time motion of a rigid equilateral triangle in the plane, where the center of mass of the triangle performs a random walk on the hexagonal lattice. \\ -- {\em Cellular networks}.
-The movement of mobile users in Personal Communications Services networks, such as the honeycomb Poisson-Voronoi access cellular network model, may be captured by random walks models on the hexagonal lattice (cf.\ Akyildiz {\em et al.}\ \cite{Akyildiz}, Baccelli and Blaszczyszyn \cite{Baccelli}). \\ -- {\em Biomathematics}.
-A correlated random walk on an hexagonal lattice has been used by Prasad and Borges \cite{Prasad} in order to determine the optimal movement strategy of an animal searching for resources upon a network of patches.
+A mathematical model based on a three-axes description of the honeycomb lattice has been proposed by \cite{Cotfas}, where the movement of an excitation (or a vacancy) on a quasicrystal is regarded as a suitable random walk.
+A random-walk model of absorption of an isolated polymer chain on various lattice models, including the hexagonal one, is investigated in \cite{Rubin}.
+Moreover, as a model of polymer dynamics, \cite{Sokolov} analyzed the continuous-time motion of a rigid equilateral triangle in the plane, where the center of mass of the triangle performs a random walk on the vertices of the hexagonal lattice.